 The mission of the Women's Business Enterprise National Council (WBENC) is to help female entrepreneurs tap into an already extant support network.

 In order to qualify for the Women's Business Enterprise (WBE) certification, businesses need to meet some of the same criteria as they would for the SBA programs.
-This criteria is as follows:
+This criterion is as follows:

-- Majority of ownership is held by one or more women
+- The majority of the ownership is held by one or more women

 - There is demonstrated proof of female management and control of business